 Defintion of an expatriate

-First and for Larousse dictionary, an expatriate is someone who has been expatriated, or who expatriated himself/herself.
+First and for Larousse dictionary, an expatriate is someone who is expatriated, or who expatriated himself/herself.
 This word is usually used to design someone who live is another country than his/her home country / country of nationality.

 The use of expatriate